kaBeech/tensort/README.md

 ## Library

 This package contains implementations of each algorithm discussed above.
+Notably, it provides the following:

+        - Customizable Tensort

+        - Standard Tensort with logarithmic Bytesize

+        - Standard Tensort with customizable Bytesize

+        - Standard Robustsort with Permutationsort adjudicator

+        - Standard Robustsort with Bogosort adjudicator

+        - Magic Robustsort

-Check the code in `src/` or the documentation on Hackage/Hoogle (Coming Soon!) for details.
+Check the code in `src/` or the documentation on Hackage/Hoogle (Coming Soon!) for more details.